 - Arrange the stacks in rows as desired.

 Sew the Rag Quilt

-We'll sew sandwiches together side by side in horizontal rows.
+In this example, the sandwiches are sewn together side by side in horizontal rows:

 Continue to 3 of 4 below.